baloise/pitches/PITCHME.md

 ### Shared Language

-* Refer to DDD use Ubiquitous Language
+* Refer to DDD use ubiquitous Language
 * To build a good schema you need clear business descriptions
 * Shared understanding and consensus of business in team